 - May make fellow campers jealous (I'd file this with the "Pros")

 I mentioned this pump in my review for Therm-a-Rest's NeoAir Trekker sleeping pads.
 If you own one — or one similar to it — you'll know it doesn't come easy to inflate the damn thing after a long day on the trail.

 I'm a young guy, with two working lungs, and I'll admit — it's admitting defeat a little to go and buy something like this.
-Once I sucked up my pride, I decided to give one of these a try, and bought it directly from their website for the full retail price (something I almost never do — I'm a king of sales, clearance racks, and Ebay auctions).
+Sucked up my pride, decided to give one of these a try, and bought it directly from their website for the full retail price (something I almost never do — I'm a king of sales, clearance racks, and eBay auctions).

 SIZE, WEIGHT AND PACKABILITY